Letter: י Yod (I, Y)

 (Lower right) Earth: Hex #60: 節 (Chieh) Limitation

-Keywords (Dignified): Mysterious, Memory, Creative, Obscure, Hidden, Stealthy, Intense, Seclusion, Brilliant, Visionary, Unorthodox, Alchemical, Wholistic, Ignitive, Inceptive, Innovative, Meticulous, Microcosmic, Intuitive, Analytical, Pregnancy esp.
-Late-Term pregnancy, Sperm, Genetics
+Keywords (Dignified): Mysterious, Memory, Creative, Obscure, Hidden, Stealthy, Intense, Seclusion, Brilliant, Visionary, Unorthodox, Alchemical, Holistic, Ignitive, Inceptive, Innovative, Meticulous, Microcosmic, Intuitive, Analytical, Pregnancy esp.
+Late-Term Pregnancy, Sperm, Genetics

 Keywords (Ill-Dignified): Melancholy, Nihilism, Depression, Alienation, Fear, Apathy, Reclusive, Shut-in, Coldness, Disgust, Non-violent Sociopathy, Egomania, Evil Genius, Infertility

 Historical: The “angel” wings of the Hermit have been with him in some decks, and you see this in the shape of his cloak in the Rider-Waite deck.
-Many decks both old and new have done away with them, probably as a matter of form rather than function, as the symbology is rather accurate, hinting at Mercury and Logos.
-His lamp is the most important feature, as it carries the “Light of the World”.
-Not to be confused with the Christian idea, this light is peculiar to Spirit and can be seen by those with appropriate sensitivities.
-Although it is the lamp of knowledge it is also mezla an Israelite term to describe the scintillating differentiated light subject to darkness coming down from the undifferentiated light of Ain.
-Usually shown inside is a six pointed star.
-His staff is obviously a representation of masculine fertile power.
-Here is the sexual iconography of The Hermit, he is both the supersoul and that part of the discarnate soul about to be born back into the world, called Atman.
-A soul that carries the Light of Ain Soph Aur with it and is charged with giving that light to the world.
+Many decks, both old and new, have done away with them, probably as a matter of form, rather than function, as the symbology is rather accurate, hinting at Mercury, and Logos.
+His lamp is the most important feature, as it carries the “Light of the World.”
+Not to be confused with the Christian idea, this light is peculiar to Spirit, and can be seen by those with appropriate sensitivities.
+Although it is the lamp of knowledge, it is also mezla, an Israelite term to describe the scintillating, differentiated light, subjected to darkness as it is seen coming down from the undifferentiated light of Ain.
+Usually it is shown inside is a six pointed star.
+His staff is obviously a representation of masculine, fertile power.
+Here is the sexual iconography of The Hermit, he is both the supersoul, and that part of the discarnate soul about to be born back into the world, called Atman.
+This soul will carry the Light of Ain Soph Aur with it and it is charged with spreading that light to the world.
 So he is that part of the soul which is eternal and also unborn.
-The Hermit never fully incarnates into the world, he is enthroned in Binah.
+The Hermit never fully incarnates into the world, and he is enthroned in Binah.

-It is the belief of The Abrahadabra Institute that Ningishzidda evolved into Hermes and that this mercurial archetype has been with mankind as a great friend from the people of the harsh Susiana plains in Iran and the temples of Sumer to the frontpiece of Grand Central Station in New York City, The United States of America.
+It is the belief of The Abrahadabra Institute that Ningishzidda evolved into Hermes and that this mercurial archetype has been with mankind as a great friend from the people of the harsh Susiana plains in Iran and the temples of Sumer, to the frontispiece of Grand Central Station in New York City, The United States of America.

-Mutational Alchemy Interpretation: It is fortunate at least that Crowley liked men, because we can get a better view of The Empress via the Hermit now that the puzzle of the Changes and Sephiroth are resolved finally by m1thr0s.
+Mutational Alchemy Interpretation: It is fortunate at least that Crowley liked men, because we can get a better view of The Empress, via the Hermit, now that the puzzle of the Changes and Sephiroth are resolved finally by The Abrahadabra Institute.

-ATU IX is the number of the Lo Shu and so it can be said, The Lo Shu is The Hermit, (And thus the Tetractys as his number is 10) and thus The Hermit is what brought about all Life in the Universe.
-The union of the Lo Shu’s 9 and the Tetracty’s 10 is of utmost importance and perhaps this can be said of The Hermit: He is entirely oppressed and misunderstood in this world.
+ATU IX is the number of the Lo Shu and so it can be said, The Lo Shu is The Hermit, (And thus the Tetractys as his number is 10,) therefore, The Hermits’ power is what brought about all Life in the Universe.
+The union of the Lo Shu’s 9 and the Tetracty’s 10 is of utmost importance and perhaps this can be said of The Hermit: he is entirely oppressed, and misunderstood, in this world.
 But this will be corrected.
 It has to be, if anything is to go right on Earth.

 “And Elohim created Great Whales” is a benevolent if also slightly amusing pairing with the card.
 Whales are connected with memory and the Akashic records, but also Binah’s earthly representation, the ocean, so it is not disharmonious with the Hermit.
 The intelligence of the step of creation is Will, and this is wholly perfect for the Hermit’s position.

-The hermit himself oversees the endeavor of guarding the egg, carrying with him the lamp representing eternal fire, and the staff representing masculine fertility, both very important aspects of the Hermit’s symbology.
-Behind him stands the forest primeval, representing the unknown, verdant growth and the ancient and hoary female virgin-whore universe, or, The Empress!
+The Hermit himself oversees the endeavor of guarding the egg, carrying with him the lamp, representing eternal Fire, the sheathe of Spirit, and the staff, representing masculine fertility, both very important aspects of the Hermit’s symbology.
+Behind him stands the forest primeval, representing the unknown, verdant growth, and the ancient and hoary female virgin-whore universe, or, The Empress!